lewiebe2/school_district_analysis/README.md

-# **School District Analysis**
+# **Updated School District Analysis**

 ## **Overview**

-My client Maria requested a new analysis of the school district's state-testing math and reading scores after evidence of academic dishonesty was found.
-At her direction, I have rerun the analysis without the Thomas High School 9th grade math and reading scores.
+My client Maria requested an updated analysis of the school district's state-testing math and reading scores after evidence of academic dishonesty was found.
+At her direction, I have rerun the school district analysis without the Thomas High School 9th grade math and reading scores.

 ## **Results**